DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Lymphocytic thrombophilic arteritis is a primary lymphocytic vasculitis.
 It presents with livedo racemosa or macular hyperpigmentation.
 It has distinct histological findings affecting small to medium-sized arteries in the deep dermis and superficial subcutis .

 It is also known as macular lymphocytic arteritis.

-Lymphocytic thrombophilic arteritis tends to affect young female patients, with a median age of 39 years .
+Lymphocytic thrombophilic arteritis shows a female predominance, with a median age of 39 years (range 6-73) .